omenstep/phphost/README.md

 # PHP Host

-List of Ansible playbooks for install apache, php5, mysql, nodejs, grunt & composer on Debian server and add users/vhosts on this server.
+List of Ansible playbooks for install apache, php, mysql, nodejs, grunt & composer to Debian Stretch and add users/vhosts on this server.

-Tested with Debian 8 only.
+Tested with Debian 9 only.

 ## Author